5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/cockpit_instruments.rst

 In order of the startup sequence:

 #.
-Engine cuttoff switch.
+Engine cut-off switch.
 Enabled by default.
 #.
 Cover of the cutoff switch.
 Closing it disables the cutoff switch.
 Open by default.
 #.
 Left fuel pump switch.
 Off by default.
 #.
 Right fuel pump switch.
 Off by default.